 In the case of Marahuyo Project, it goes beyond the usual familiarity and entertainment; it has sparked vital conversations and holds up a mirror to the reality that people in the provinces need more education, not just about the LGBTQIA+ community, but also about the deeper flaws in our culture and society.
 It courageously tackles old biases, stereotypes, and societal norms that have long been overdue for examination.

-both this generation and those that came before us should watch and learn from.
+This series is not just a show but a movement—a poignant reminder and a vital narrative that both this generation and those that came before us should watch and learn from.
 It challenges us to rethink our beliefs, empathize with different perspectives, and strive for a more inclusive and accepting society.

 Much like I mentioned earlier, every barkada series inspires a whole generation of teenagers and young adults, often shaping the culture of its time.
 Each series acts as a reflection of its era and a cultural reset, and it's not an exaggeration to say that Marahuyo Project is the barkada series of this generation.